MohammadNSammour/MohammadNSammour/README.md

 - 👋 Hi, I’m @MohammadNSammour
 - 👀 I’m interested in --> Technology 😊
-- 🌱 I’m currently learning --> Information Technology
+- 🌱 I’m currently learning --> Information Technology major
+- --I have a knowledge of C++ and C# 👍
 - 📫 How to reach me-->on my facebook or whatsapp
 - ⚡ Fun fact --> I'm IT and the joke here an IT students have a life,just stop man you kill me🤣🤣🤣🤣🤣🤣💔